 It’s “Color of the Year” time.
 Paint manufacturers and designers are introducing predictions for 2023.
 After the use of all-white or all-neutral home palettes for much of the early 2000s, there is a continuing shift towards more colorful and varied rooms.
 Moodier blues, greens, and charcoal are becoming new neutrals.
 With the environment on everyone’s mind, an emphasis on colors that evoke nature continue to inspire paint colors and other home goods.
-Let’s take a look at the predictions.
+For 2023, many palettes include warmer hues that evoke sunsets, terra-cotta, clay earth, and dusty pink shells.

 HGTV Home by Sherwin Williams has named Darkroom as the 2023 Color of the Year, and describes it as ‘an alluring and classic shade for an eclectic yet modern look’.
 Darkroom is part of their Vintage Homestead Collection.
 They describe the collections as romantic and heritage inspired.